 Florence & Pisa are two of Italy’s much loved tourist hubs – and as they are only separated by a 1 hour train journey, they are easily combined in a two city break.
-Read on to find out the top things to do in both cities!
-Weekend Florence Pisa
+Read on to find out all about the what to do in Pisa and top things to do in Florence on a weekend break!

 RELATED: These are the eighth & ninth stops on my ‘Europe By Rail in 25 Days‘ Tour.
 Click the link to find out all about it!